Escorted hiking trips or arctic voyages

 Things To Do in Greenland

 Around many of Greenland’s towns, there are well-trodden hiking routes of varying difficulty, ideal for the independent traveller and can be completed within two or three hours depending on your pace and how often you stop to admire the views.
-In most areas of the country you do not need to walk far to reach wide open spaces and experience total silence.
+In most areas of the country, you do not need to walk far to reach wide open spaces and experience total silence.
+Guided hikes offer a more immersive and challenging experience, such as our Hiking in East Greenland trip.

-Alternatively, a guided hike, boat, 4WD or helicopter excursion take you through the stunning glacial landscape and provide the opportunity to learn about the flora and fauna, as well as local history and geology.
+Alternatively, a guided boat, 4WD or helicopter excursion takes you through the stunning glacial landscape and provide the opportunity to learn about the flora and fauna, as well as local history and geology.